annunal/DamBreak/README.md

 Identify the dedicated SRTM files that complse the dem.
 In case you need more SRTM sections, download them and the combine into ne single srtm.tif file.
-To download you can use:  https://dwtkns.com/srtm30m/ For this case the specific piece to download is N43E013
+To download you can use:  https://dwtkns.com/srtm30m/ For this case the specific piece to download is N15E88 and N14E88.
 ![selection_srtm](https://user-images.githubusercontent.com/10267112/218966318-7aab2e1d-c40d-460a-a218-9949566eaf04.JPG)

 Then you have to identify the lake point and the down dam point.
 The lake point is a point very close to the dam and where the level is constant in the SRTM file representing the surface of the upstream lake.